eagle840/killercoda-labs/MLflow/step1.md

 `tree`{{exec}}

-each numbered folder is an 'experiment' (as shown in the UI later).
+each numbered folder is an 'experiment', and each experiment has 'runs' with alphanumberic numbers. (as shown in the UI later).
      - meta data file: basic info about the experiment, inc 'name'
-     - tags folder - more info about the 'experiment'
+     - tags folder - more info about the 'experiment/run'
-     - numbered folders for each run of the ml program

 This working in conjunction with the mlflow ui tool.